Vyral/joao-mucciolo-english/_posts/2020-03-30-a-conversation-with-alberto-jardi-from-primaevo.md

 ---
 layout: post
-title: A Conversation With Alberto Jardi From PrimaEvo
+title: A Conversation With Alberto Yardi From PrimaEvo
 date: 2020-03-30 20:37:53
 tags:
   - Real Estate
 excerpt: >-
-  Alberto Jardi founded PrimaEvo with the mission of helping people get fresh, organic food delivered directly to their homes.
+  Alberto Yardi founded PrimaEvo with the mission of helping people get fresh, organic food delivered directly to their homes.
 Here are his recommendations for staying as healthy as possible during a global pandemic.
 enclosure: >-